 - breath that smells like sweet acetone (similar nail polish remover)

 DKA is a serious condition that requires immediate assessment.
-If someone you know has diabetes and becomes confused or unconscious, call triple zero (000) for an ambulance.
+If someone you know has diabetes and becomes confused or unconscious, or has the symptoms listed above, call triple zero (000) for an ambulance.

 If you have diabetes and you find your blood sugar level is higher than it should be, it’s important that you follow the advice provided by your doctor or diabetes nurse or educator.
 You may also find it useful to read the advice provided in the article on hyperglycaemia (high blood sugar).